A United Airlines flight made an emergency landing at New Jersey's Newark airport after circling over the Atlantic - KESQ

 By Gregory Wallace and Pete Muntean, CNN

-The Federal Aviation Administration is investigating what happened with a United Airlines flight that prompted an emergency landing early Thursday.
+A mechanical problem on a United Airlines flight prompted an emergency landing early Thursday at New Jersey’s Newark Liberty International Airport.

+“After our aircraft experienced a mechanical issue shortly after takeoff, it remained in the air to burn fuel and then landed safely,” United said in a statement.
+“Passengers deplaned at the gate and a new aircraft is scheduled to depart this morning.”

+An initial maintenance inspection suggests an issue with a hydraulic pump on the aircraft, which had 256 passengers on board for the flight, United Airlines said.

 Sparks flew off the plane as it climbed after takeoff, according to a video posted online that purports to show the flight.

-United Airlines Flight 149 departed Newark Liberty International Airport late Wednesday night, declared an emergency and returned safely to the airport early Thursday morning.
+The Federal Aviation Administration is investigating what happened with Flight 149, which departed Newark airport late Wednesday night, then declared an emergency.
 The Boeing 777-200 aircraft had been headed to Sao Paulo, Brazil, before returning to Newark, the FAA said.

+The hydraulic system on the Boeing 777 runs key systems, such as the landing gear, flaps and brakes.
+There are three redundant hydraulic systems on the plane, meaning two can fail and the airplane can still operate normally.

-The flight circled over the Atlantic Ocean, apparently to burn fuel, before returning to the airport about two hours after departure, flight tracking data shows.
+The flight circled over the Atlantic Ocean to burn fuel before returning to the airport about two hours after departure, flight tracking data shows.

-CNN has reached out to United Airlines and the Port Authority of New York and New Jersey for comment.
+CNN has reached out to the Port Authority of New York and New Jersey for comment.

 The-CNN-Wire